-Since January 2019, one third (586, 34%) of the kits distributed have been distributed directly to the person at risk of an overdose.
-In Q4 2020 and Q1 of 2021, there was a notable increase in the number of kits distributed to unspecified individuals because of the new Interactive Dispensing Service located at Ensemble, Moncton, which does not collect information on the individual receiving the kit.
+Since January 2019, more than one third (854, 41%) of the THN kits distributed have been distributed directly to the person at risk of an overdose.
+The proportion of kits distributed to the person at risk was lowest in 2020, and roughly equal the remaining years (37% vs 44%).
+Since Q4 2020, there has been a notable increase in the number of THN kits distributed to unspecified individuals because of the new IDS located which does not collect information on the individual receiving the kit.